Join for FREE

 Common Ringed Plover

 A small plover, 17-19.5 cm body length, with a distinctive bold black and white pattern on the head, short orange bill with black tip and orange legs.
 The grey-brown upperparts blend well with a variety of shingle and sand colours, so that a sitting bird is often unnoticed.

 In winter, the legs usually becomes a little duller, the bill becomes mostly or all black, and the black in head and neck markings becomes browner and less distinct.

 Immatures are similar but with many feathers having white edgings giving a scaly impression.

 Similar species

-Mostly seen at the coast, but also found inland, wherever there is water e.g. gravel pits, reservoirs and in tundra.
+Mostly seen at the coast, but also found inland, wherever there is water with sandy or gravelly margins, e.g. gravel pits, reservoirs and in the tundra.

 The short bill is used to forage along the low water mark and amongst pebbles and drift seaweed.
 Sand hoppers and insects are favoured prey.